rndm-com/rndm-render-plugin-redux/readme.md

 ### Required Dependencies

-You will need to install the following dependencies, you have not already done so throuhg other packages:
+You will need to install the following dependencies, you have not already done so through other packages:

 - react
 - react-art